 Before the end of her second term, OKIE initiated the Youth Ambassador Student Exchange program, coordinated by the America-Israel Friendship League.
 Each year, dozens of teens from across Oklahoma participate in life-changing trips to Israel.

 Oklahoma State University President Burns and First Cowgirl Ann Hargis made their first trip to Israel over a decade ago.
 Since their journey with OKIE, they have encouraged faculty from the university’s College of Agricultural Sciences to participate in Israel’s agritech conference and develop collaborative endeavors.
 The Hargises also actively promote related programming throughout the university.
-In addition to its work with OSU, OKIE has extended its ongoing relationship with the Oklahoma Department of Agriculture beyond funding in a variety of ways, via providing keynote speakers for the department’s yearly conferences, facilitating the travel of Israeli agricultural consultants to visit farmers throughout the state to discuss methods of improving crop yields, and demonstrations of the latest agritech innovations.
+In addition to its work with OSU, OKIE has extended its ongoing relationship with the Oklahoma Department of Agriculture beyond funding in a variety of ways — providing keynote speakers for the department’s yearly conferences, facilitating the travel of Israeli agricultural consultants to visit farmers throughout the state to discuss methods of improving crop yields, and demonstrating the latest agritech innovations and cutting edge technologies.

 The U.S.- Israel relationship is based on shared values and common interests.
-American foreign policy continues to reflect the deep commitment to our steadfast ally and trusted friend.
+American foreign policy continues to reflect the unshakable commitment to our steadfast ally and trusted friend.

 Israel and the United States each are driven by a sense of responsibility to meet global needs through cutting-edge technology, innovative solutions, and collaborative endeavors.

 Today's interdependent global economy requires that trade relationships be developed at the national as well as state level.
 Though at least 22 U.S. states have cooperative arrangements with Israel, Oklahoma can boast one of the most dynamic and fruitful partnerships.
 OKIE furthers partnerships through multi-layered exchange programs.